-From the June/July 2017 issue of our magazine, when her mother no longer enjoyed trips out, Pat Norris was inspired by fellow Talking Point users to bring the outdoors closer to home.
-Gareth Bracken from Dementia together magazine meets a daughter who has created a sensory garden with a story.
+When her mother no longer enjoyed trips out, Pat Norris was inspired by fellow Talking Point users to bring the outdoors closer to home by creating a sensory garden with a story.

 A daughter's garden project that's brought pleasure to a mother with dementia

 When Pat Norris found out that her mother, Beryl Smith, had dementia, she was determined that history wouldn't repeat itself.

 'The support focused on that,' she says.
 'Any information from district nurses came from that aspect – nobody mentioned the dementia.